 Eligibility: Only boys/girls at WIAA members schools who have dressed for/or occupied the team bench for a boys/girls varsity basketball game are eligible to participate in the Three-Point Challenge.

 To enter the challenge, a boy/girl must be eligible under all the eligibility rules and conditions of competition of the WIAA.
-Coaches must enter shooting stats for ALL games for a player by noon on the Monday of Regional playoff games to be considered for the final 3-Point Challenge.
+Coaches must enter shooting stats for ALL games for a player by noon on the Monday of Regional playoff games (Feb.
+24 for girls, March 2 for boys) to be considered for the final 3-Point Challenge.

 Using WisSports stats, the top 2 players per division will be eligible for the contest based on percentage of shots made during regular season games only.
 (Minimum of 75 3-point shots during the regular season.)